Industrial Workers of the World (Chile): Background

 By the turn of the 20th century, the anarchist movement had gained a substantial following in Chile, as anarcho-syndicalists organised a number of trade unions and led a series of strike actions in the country.
 Anarchist trade unions were established in Santiago and Valparaíso, where they organised bakers, carpenters, dockworkers, printers and shoemakers; they also organised coalminers in the northern regions and in Biobío.
 Anarchists participated in the 1903 Valparaíso dockworkers' strike and the 1905 Santiago meat riots, which they believed to have failed due to the lack of a general strike to support it.

-In 1906, anarchist trade unions unified into the Chilean Workers' Federation (Federación de Trabajadores de Chile; FTCH), which became the main force in the country's labor movement.
+In 1906, anarchist trade unions unified into the Workers' Federation of Chile (Federación de Trabajadores de Chile; FTCH), which became the main force in the country's labor movement.
 The following year, during an anarchist-led strike of 30,000 nitrate workers, the Chilean Army killed 4,000 people in the repression of the strike.
 In response, the anarchist Antonio Ramón attempted to assassinate Roberto Silva Renard, the military commander responsible for the massacre.
 The FTCH was subsequently reorganised into the Federation of Chilean Workers (Federacion de Obreros de Chile; FOCH), which gained a substantial influence in the Chilean labor movement, although it failed to grow into a truly nationwide organization.
 Anarchists grew increasingly critical of the FOCh after it came under the control of the Communist Party of Chile (CPC) and affiliated with the Red International of Labour Unions (RILU), which they argued to have caused division within the labor movement.